Catholic Church response to the Medjugorje apparitions: Holy See

 Prior to Hoser's review, pilgrimages to Medjugorje organized by official Church groups were discouraged, although people could make them privately or through pilgrimage tour groups.
 Having completed his assessment, Hoser announced that the previous impediment had been lifted.
-"The decree of the former episcopal conference of what used to be Yugoslavia, which, before the Balkan war, advised against pilgrimages in Medjugorje organized by bishops, is no longer relevant.
-The Archbishop spoke favorably of the staff at the site.
-"I am full of admiration for the work the Franciscans are doing there," the Polish archbishop reported.
-"With a relatively small team—there is only a dozen of them—they do a huge job of welcoming pilgrims....Today, dioceses and other institutions can organize official pilgrimages.
-It's no longer a problem," explained Archbishop Hoser.
-Francis Cardinal Arinze observed that Mary has not appeared at every shrine dedicated to her, citing as an example the National Shrine of Our Lady of Aparecida in Brazil.
-"So it is a shrine, and whether she appeared there or not is a secondary question," he said.
-"She doesn't have to appear there to give grace."
+"Today, dioceses and other institutions can organize official pilgrimages.
+It's no longer a problemI am full of admiration for the work the Franciscans are doing thereWith a relatively small team—there is only a dozen of them—they do a huge job of welcoming pilgrims."
+He also said "The decree of the former episcopal conference of what used to be Yugoslavia, which, before the Balkan war, advised against pilgrimages in Medjugorje organized by bishops, is no longer relevant."
+Cardinal Francis Arinze argued that Mary has not appeared at every shrine dedicated to her, citing as an example the Basilica of Our Lady of Aparecida in Brazil.
+"So it is a shrine, and whether she appeared there or not is a secondary questionShe doesn't have to appear there to give grace."